Cruelty to animals: Forms

-Welfare concerns of farm animals

-The following are lists of invasive procedures that cause pain, routinely performed on farm animals, and housing conditions that routinely cause animal welfare concerns.
-In one survey of United States homeowners, 68% of respondents said they consider the price of meat a more important issue.

-Fur industry

-Animal welfare activists suggest a total ban on fur production due to the suffering inflicted on animals, especially minks.
-It has been suggested that fur production is immoral as fur clothes are luxury items.
-Minks are solitary and territorial animals; however, in fur farms, they are raised in cages and skinned after being killed either by breaking their necks or using lethal gas.

 Alleged link to human violence and psychological disorders

 There are studies providing evidence of a link between animal cruelty and violence towards humans.
 A 2009 study found that slaughterhouse employment increases total arrest rates, arrests for violent crimes, arrests for rape, and arrests for other sex offenses in comparison with other industries.
 A large national survey by the Norwegian Centre for Violence and Traumatic Stress Studies found a "substantial overlap between companion animal abuse and child abuse" and that cruelty to animals "most frequently co-occurred with psychological abuse and less severe forms of physical child abuse."